 Why was ReWAGE convened?

-ReWAGE has been convened to provide high-quality, evidence-based advice to policy makers that will help them better understand how they can most effectively shape the UK’s recovery from the pandemic.
+ReWAGE was convened to provide high-quality, evidence-based advice to policy makers that will help them better understand how they can most effectively shape the UK’s recovery from the Covid-19 pandemic.
+It has since expanded its remit to make recommendations on tackling a wider range of issues facing work and employment in the UK.

 This recovery is the responsibility of three UK Government departments: Work & Pensions (DWP); Education (DfE); Business, Energy & Industrial Strategy (BEIS) alongside the HM Treasury and Cabinet Office.